MarvellEmbeddedProcessors/dao/kmod/iliad/README.md

 - Binds all detected VF devices to vfio-pci driver via `oxk-devbind-basic.sh`

 ### 4. Load Kernel Module
-The script tries to load the kernel module in this order:
+The script tries to load the `iliad_cdev` module in this order:
 1. Check if already loaded (skip if yes)
 2. `modprobe iliad_cdev` (if module is installed)
 3. `insmod <KMOD_PATH>` (from specified path or `$SCRIPT_DIR/iliad_cdev.ko`)